8 ways to find your computer's motherboard BIOS version

 3. Find the BIOS version using the System Information app

-In the System Information window select System Summary in the panel on the left.
-In the right panel, look for an item called BIOS Version/Date.
-Its value shares the version and the date of your computer's BIOS.
+You can determine your computer's BIOS version by using the System Information tool from Windows.
+In the System Information app, click System Summary in the panel on the left.
+On the right, look for an item called BIOS Version/Date.
+Its value shows the version and the date of your computer's BIOS.

 "My Computer -> HKEY_LOCAL_MACHINE -> HARDWARE -> DESCRIPTION -> System"

+To see version and date, run this command: "systeminfo | findstr /I /c:bios" (without the quotes).
 Note that we are using the capital letter I and not the lowercase letter L. Press Enter and the BIOS information is displayed.

 If you need to know the BIOS version but not the date when it was released, run the following command: "wmic bios get manufacturer, smbiosbiosversion" (without the quotes).

 The data displayed should look similar to the screenshot below.

-Running this command will extract all the BIOS information stored inside the Windows Registry and display it in the Command Prompt window.
+You can also read the Windows Registry from the Command Prompt, using the following command: "reg query HKEY_LOCAL_MACHINE\HARDWARE\DESCRIPTION\System\BIOS" (without the quotes).
+Running this command extracts all the BIOS information stored inside the Windows Registry and displays it in the Command Prompt window.
 Then, all you have to do is locate the BIOSVersion and BIOSReleaseDate entries.